Replacing Solace Appliance Event Brokers

 [support@solace ~]$ exit logout

-1. Backup the current configuration database of both appliances to an external file server.
+1. Backup the current configuration database of both appliance event brokers to an external file server.

 Example: